ied3vil/LanguageSwitcher/README.md

 You should be all set!
 You can start writing your content in multiple languages!
 For more information on how to do this, please consult [Laravel's Documentation](https://laravel.com/docs/5.2/localization).

+Alternatively, you can set this yourself using your own routes, just set the session value `'language'` to the new locale and redirect.

 ##Configuration
 For now, only the route used for language switching can be configured.